WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 ## Introducing Modern Browser History Mechanics

-Developers need to create fast-loading web applications, but somehow still make the back button work.
+Developers need to create fast-loading web applications but somehow still make the back button work.

 The modern HTML5 specification (published in October 2014) introduced new browser history mechanics that make it easy to browse back and forward in single-page applications, even while actually staying on the same page.

 <aside class="notes">

-**Talking point**:
+**Talking Point**:

 * Web developers, browser vendors, and users are embracing single-page applications.
 To facilitate SPAs and still have things like the back button work, members of the development community got together and devised a way to upgrade the old browser history mechanics to accommodate modern SPAs.

 </aside>